Under Trump, America no longer represents the world

 "We are America," Madeleine Albright famously said in 1998, "We are the indispensable nation.
 We stand tall and we see further than other countries into the future, and we see the danger here to all of us."
 As recently as last month, New York Times columnist David Brooks explained, "The things Americans do are not for themselves only, but for all mankind."

-Similar sentiments inform a collection of essays compiled in late in 2015 by the John Hay Initiative, an ad hoc assemblage of mostly Republican foreign policy hands.
+Similar sentiments inform a collection of essays compiled in late 2015 by the John Hay Initiative, an ad hoc assemblage of mostly Republican foreign policy hands.
 In the lead essay, Eliot Cohen, a senior State Department adviser under George W. Bush, and two co-authors, strenuously disagreed with the contention that "America's role as guarantor of global order is no longer necessary."
 Cohen et al. were equally dismissive of "those who think that 'nation-building at home' is some kind of alternative to engagement abroad."
 On the contrary, they explained, "a strong United States is essential to the maintenance of the open global order under which this country and the rest of the world have prospered since 1945."

 Many countries trusted such assurances.
 They focused on perfecting their own communities, in their own way, effectively leaving security to the ever-willing, and typically able, Uncle Sam.
 These allies were troubled by U.S. missteps in Vietnam, and more recently Iraq, but they remained relatively confident that American power was sufficient to defend them from harm.
 And they believed U.S. officials who told them that the U.S. government would address their security concerns with a combination of prudence and impartiality.